KCoder-programming/html-img-scraper/README.md

-# Download Notes – Image to PDF Scraper
+# Download Images – Image to PDF Scraper
 A Python utility to fetch images from a webpage, preview them in a GUI, and export them as a single PDF.

 This project is a lightweight Image-to-PDF scraper that lets you paste a webpage URL, automatically fetch all images, preview them inside the app, and save them either individually or combined into a single PDF.